1. Install

 --auth "admin:password" \

---auth-type basicTests for SQL injection, command injection, and header injection.
+--auth-type basicTests for injection (SQL/command), reflected XSS, in-band SSRF, open redirect, host-header injection, GraphQL introspection, and HTTP method tampering.
 Off by default — requires explicit consent.

 fendix scan --url https://api.example.com --enable-activeOnly use against systems you own or have written authorization to test.